ptuckey/monoberry/README.md

 * Install Mono
 * Run `make && sudo make install`

+Note from Pat:

+I had to jump through some hoops for the make steps on my Mountain Lion Macbook:

+* brew install automake autoconf glib libpng pixman fontconfig libjpeg libtiff libexif
+* Change the brew automake to an older version (1.11.5 wfm) to avoid the following error: "Cygnus-style trees has been removed"

 ###### Linux ######

 These notes are specific to Ubuntu 12.04 but should easily be